Contact

 Staff may not show up and my loved one will be alone.

 Concerns about staffing can be addressed in the Person-Centered Plan (PCP) and with the service provider.
-Contingency plans for when staff do not show or are late can be part of the PCP.
+Contingency plans for when staff do not show or are late must be part of the PCP.

 Staff won’t understand my loved one’s specific needs.